 Danny McNeive has a Bsc (Hons) in Counselling and Psychotherapy from Middlesex University and is a fully accredited member of the IACP.

 His approach is primarily person-centered (or humanistic).
 He will work with you at a pace that suits you, tailoring the process according to your needs.
 Everyone is unique and there is no one-size-fits-all.
 He will employ the more directive CBT or solution-focused approaches where appropriate, or requested by the client.

 Danny is an experienced addiction counsellor, and worked in this role at Cuan Mhuire, the country’s largest addiction treatment programme, for eighteen months.
 He has recently taken up a position as an onsite Wellness Coach for Accenture and is an EAP Affiliate Counsellor for Laya Healthcare.

-He has experience of working with a wide range of areas, including but not limited to stress and anxiety, bereavement and loss, low self-esteem, addiction and trauma.
+He has experience of working with a wide range of areas, including but not limited to stress and anxiety, bereavement and loss, low self-esteem, trauma.

 Orlagh is a fully qualified counsellor and psychotherapist and pre-accredited with IACP.
 She holds a BA (Hons) in Integrative Counselling & Psychotherapy.
 She is also trained in Acceptance & Commitment Therapy (ACT) which is a form of therapy that teaches mindfulness skills with the practice of self-acceptance.

 Orlagh works with clients predominantly in the areas of anxiety and depression, relationship changes and breakdowns, disordered eating, self-esteem issues.

 Dara is a fully qualified Psychotherapist who is accredited with the IACP.